briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 department head and Mayor.
-Subject to such approval, employees may use sick leave provided for herein for absences due to illness, injury, exposure to contagious disease which could be communicated to other employees and to illness or death in the employee’s immediate family.
+Subject to such approval, employees may use sick leave provided for herein for absences due to illness, injury, exposure to contagious disease which could be communicated to other employees and to illness or death in the employee's immediate family.
 Charges against accumulated sick leave shall be based upon the nearest one-fourth day for time lost.
 A certificate from a physician may be required by the Mayor or department head for any absence extending beyond three days.
-The Mayor may require that the employee submit to an examination by a physician selected by the Village at the Village’s expense for any absence.
+The Mayor may require that the employee submit to an examination by a physician selected by the Village at the Village's expense for any absence.
 (Ord.
 1987-53.
 Passed 12-14-87.)